Life insurance after cancer [Quick Summary]

 Insurers may also only offer cover once a certain recovery period has been reached.

-As cancer is commonly covered within critical illness cover, insurers will need to mitigate the increased risk of a claim being made.
+As cancer is commonly covered within critical illness cover, insurers will need to mitigate the increased risk of a claim being made for those who’ve previously had cancer.

 This might involve exclusions for cancer or cancer related illnesses being added to the policy and/or inflations to the premium you’ll pay.
-An exclusion means you won’t be able to make a claim for this condition and, sometimes, other associated conditions.
+An exclusion means you won’t be able to make a claim for cancer and, sometimes, other associated conditions.

 Alternatively, some insurers may decline you for critical illness cover.